JUMPSuite/JUMP/README.md

 environment to be used by JUMP.
 JUMP will be set up to use the PERL and python interpreters in that environment.

 Once `bootstrap.sh` is finished, the JUMP suite will be configured.
 JUMP components then are available via the executable script `<path to JUMP>/JUMP/bin/jump`.
 For convenience, you may simply append `<path to JUMP>/JUMP/bin` to your `PATH` environment variable as `PATH=$PATH:<path to JUMP>/JUMP/bin`.
+You will not need to activate the conda environment `bootstrap.sh` creates.
 You are now ready to run JUMP!

+### How to run JUMP
+Please see [the link](manual.md) for JUMP manual.